 New Orleans home buying

-If there’s one thing you absolutely, positively can’t ever leave behind when starting on your New Orleans home buying adventure, it’s your sense of humor.
+If there’s one thing you absolutely, positively can’t ever leave behind when you are starting to look for New Orleans homes for sale, it’s your sense of humor.

-So here’s a list of things to remember when you are touring homes for sale.
+So here’s a list of things to remember when you are viewing homes.

 Pictures don’t always tell the whole story